Wincanton Perforator

 The first Discworld stamps to be issued, the Ankh-Morpork definitives, were perforated at the Bath Postal Museum using the rare Victorian stamp perforating machine.
 The machine had not been used for years and it took trial and error to get acceptable perforations.
 The initial attempt caused the sheets to rip.
 These became to be known as rat-nibbled.

 It was later that it was discovered that beeswax rubbed onto the needles would improve the perforations.
+Unfortunately, the Museum closed in September 2023.

 There are other sets of perforation used on the Discworld stamps.
 Machine, Wincanton and Rat Clawed perforation plus the Wrinkly and Straight Cut or Unperforated.